sensaid/Java9Webinar/README.md

 3. Building a multi-module Java 9 project with the jmod plugin (intermodular dependecies not supported yet)
 4. Building a multi-module Java 9 project with the jmod and jlink plugin (intermodular dependencies not supported yet)

-It is advised to take the 2nd project as a basis since the first option is too much typing (not DRY) and third third and fourth option are still using the experimental JMod and JLink plugin who don't support inter-module dependencies.
+It is advised to take the 2nd project as a basis since the first option is too much typing (not DRY) and the third and fourth option are still using the experimental JMod and JLink plugin who don't support inter-module dependencies.
 Their use is decribed in https://dzone.com/articles/jdk9-howto-create-a-java-run-time-image-with-maven

-**Building a multi module project by hand**
+**1. Building a multi module project by hand**

 **1.1.
 From the project root Java_Module_Demo**